-As of September 30, 2011, all of such mortgagors whose mortgage loans are financed by such other bonds were current in their payments, except three mortgagors with respect to three mortgage loans having an aggregate current principal balance of approximately \$773,000.
-As of September 30, 2011, since the inception of the program in 1974 utilizing the proceeds of such bonds, the Authority had acquired by foreclosure or deed in lieu of foreclosure and owned six developments (two of such developments were, as of September 30, 2011, financed under the Program and are also referred to in "Security - Mortgage Loans - Delinquencies and Foreclosures; Risk of Loss" above) that, as of their foreclosure date, had an aggregate outstanding principal balance of \$10.6 million.
-In addition, as of September 30, 2011, the Authority had foreclosed on one development that was subsequently sold by the Authority to a third party and had foreclosed on two developments that were purchased by third parties at the foreclosure sales and had assigned four FHA-insured mortgage loans to the U.S. Department of Housing and Urban Development ("HUD").
+As of June 30, 2012, all of such mortgagors whose mortgage loans are financed by such other bonds were current in their payments, except two mortgagors with respect to two mortgage loans having an aggregate current principal balance of approximately \$261,000.
+As of June 30, 2012, since the inception of the program in 1974 utilizing the proceeds of such bonds, the Authority had acquired by foreclosure or deed in lieu of foreclosure and owned four developments (one of such developments was, as of June 30, 2012, financed under the Program and is also referred to in "Security - Mortgage Loans - Delinquencies and Foreclosures; Risk of Loss" above) that, as of their foreclosure date, had an aggregate outstanding principal balance of \$8.0 million.
+In addition, as of June 30, 2012, the Authority had foreclosed on or accepted a deed in lieu of foreclosure on four developments that were subsequently sold by the Authority to a third party and had foreclosed on three developments that were purchased by third parties at the foreclosure sales and had assigned four FHA-insured mortgage loans to the U.S. Department of Housing and Urban

+Development ("HUD").
 The rental and other income of the Owned Developments is, in many instances, insufficient to provide a market rate return to the Authority on its capital investment in such Owned Developments.
 For developments experiencing financial difficulties, the Authority may also restructure the timing of the receipt of the principal and interest payments on the mortgage loan or reduce the interest rate on a temporary or permanent basis.
-See "Security - Mortgage Loans -Delinquencies and Foreclosures; Risk of Loss" above for a discussion of (i) the Authority's analysis of the risk of loss on the portfolio of the multi-family mortgage loans and (ii) the calculation of the amounts included in the Authority's Allowance for Loan Loss for anticipated losses on such mortgage loans.
+See "Security - Mortgage Loans - Delinquencies and Foreclosures; Risk of Loss" above for a discussion of (i) the Authority's analysis of the risk of loss on the portfolio of the multi-family mortgage loans and (ii) the calculation of the amounts included in the Authority's Allowance for Loan Loss for anticipated losses on such mortgage loans.